 Lyme disease: A tick-borne disease that affects humans, dogs, cats and other mammals.
 It is caused by a bacteria known as Borrelia burgdorferi.
 Infection occurs via the bite of a tick, which carries the bacteria.
 Infection can lead to transient arthritis.

-Anaplasmosis: A tick-borne infection caused by intracellular bacterium Anaplasma phagocytophilum which takes up residence in the white blood cells of cats and other warm-blooded mammals.
+Anaplasmosis: A tick-borne infection caused by the intracellular bacterium Anaplasma phagocytophilum which takes up residence in the white blood cells of cats and other warm-blooded mammals.

 Calicivirus: A viral infection which produces flu-like symptoms in cats.
 Kittens and cats in over-crowded environments are most at risk.
 Occasionally, cats can develop transient arthritis in the joints, which is known as limping syndrome.